The ten amazing characteristics of resilient children to ignite your resiliency

 6. A positive outlook on life

-A positive outlook on life is a hallmark of resilient management.
+A positive outlook on life is a hallmark of corporate wellness.

 In fact, it is not what happens to us but our response that predicts our emotional well-being.